elastic/elastic-agent-changelog-tool/docs/usage.md

 ```
 * Where:
   * `x.y.z` is the version to release.
   * `owner` is the user / organization the repository to use belongs to.
+The default value is `elastic`.
-  * `repo` is the name of the repository containing the issues / PRs, etc.
+  * `repo` is the name of the repository containing the issues / PRs, etc. The default value is `elastic-agent`.
 * This will create `./changelog.yaml`.
 Store it in the repository as `changelog/x.y.x.yaml`.
 * From the root of the repository run:
 ```